edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-06-13-types-of-microlearning.md

 ## What is microlearning?

+{% asset 'blog/2018/2018-06-13-types-of-microlearning01.png'
+  alt='Most employees only have 24 minutes a week for training' class='marginTop marginBot' %}
+{: .wideImage }

 Microlearning uses rich media across multiple devices to engage and inspire learners to dig deeper.
 More than just a larger eLearning course split into pieces, microlearning encourages the learner to apply what they learn immediately.

 This form of training was born out of the necessity to create quick, accessible training for employees—right when they need it the most.
 Since most employees only have [24 minutes a week](https://www.evernote.com/shard/s173/sh/ae2588e8-cd17-449e-b2fc-0b5293498a7a/7d40d8aafddc3662){:target="_blank"} (or 1% of their workweek) to dedicate to training, creating small, actionable learning opportunities is vital.